 These Palliative Care myths are just a few examples of the many misconceptions some have about Palliative Care.
 Our interdisciplinary Palliative Care team are experts in developing plans to meet patients’ needs and desires.

-What You’d Like to Read about in Future Posts
+What Would You Like to Read about in Future Posts?

 On “DRops of Wisdom,” we want to feature posts with subject matter that interests you.
 Please leave a comment or drop us an email with your ideas.